 This software is actually meant as a media browser, and not only a photo browser, so you can get all the same sorts of information for videos, audio files, and any of over 500 file formats that it recognizes.
-I wasn’t blown away by XnView MP’s interface or abilities, but it seems like the type of software that would be extremely useful if you spent some time getting to know how to use it.

-XnView’s software is available for Windows, Mac, and Linux, and it’s free, which is definitely a selling point.
+XnView’s software is available for Windows, Mac, and Linux.
+And it’s free, which is definitely a selling point.
 The company also publishes a mobile photo editing app, so it’s possible that more desktop editing capabilities will appear in the future.

-FastStone Image Viewer
+5. FastStone Image Viewer

-Another recommendation from a MakeUseOf reader, FastStone Image Viewer is like XnView MP in that it has some minor editing capabilities, but is best used as a photo organizer.
+FastStone Image Viewer is like XnView MP in that it has some minor editing capabilities, but is best used as a photo organizer.

 The Photoshop family of software has been the industry standard in photo editing and management for a long time, and there’s a good reason: it’s really good at what it does.
 Elements is like a stripped-down version of Photoshop that helps you organize and edit all of your photos.

-It includes a number of features that users liked about Picasa, like facial recognition (though this is reported to not work as well), easy uploading for sharing, and the ability to create scrapbook pages, calendars, and other fun printables.
+It includes a number of features that users liked about Picasa, such as facial recognition (though this is reported to not work as well), easy uploading for sharing, and the ability to create scrapbook pages, calendars, and other fun printables.
 And it has the photo-editing power of Photoshop behind it, which means you can be confident that your photos will come out looking perfect.

-If you’re on a Mac, you already have a pretty decent photo organization and editing system ready to go: the aptly (though boringly) named Photos.
+If you’re on a Mac, you already have a pretty decent photo organization and editing system ready to go: the aptly (though boringly) named Apple Photos.
 It doesn’t have a whole lot of editing power, but the auto-enhance, color, and light adjustments are easy to use, and you can include extensions from other apps.

 The biggest benefit to using Photos is that the interface is very clean, it’s really easy to work with, and if you have a Mac, you already have it (in fact, it probably opens automatically when you plug in your camera).
-The biggest drawback here is the lack of editing abilities, but most people will be happy with the amount of tools that are provided.
+The biggest drawback here is the lack of editing abilities, but most people will be happy with the number of tools that are provided.

 If your needs are simple, and you just want a program that will help you organize your photos and do the most basic of edits, JetPhoto could be a contender.
 The Studio version of the app is free (though you’ll need to upgrade to the Pro version to work with RAW files), and provides a good-enough interface to keep your photos organized.

 If you’re going to use an app like FastStone or JetPhoto that’s great at organization but doesn’t provide a whole lot in the way of editing, you’re going to need an app that will help you turn your photos into masterpieces.
-Paint.NET has quietly been gaining market share and has turned into a very popular and capable editor.
+Paint.NET has been gaining market share and has turned into a very popular and capable editor.

-Moving on from Picasa
+Moving on From Picasa